EndoTaishi/CLASSIC/CONTRIBUTING.md

 ### References
 To have citations within the text, first make sure the bibliography is set up.
    * Perl and Bibtex must be installed
-   * Set 'CITE_BIB_FILES' in the configuration file to the name(s) of the .bib bibliography file(s).
 To add a reference in the output text, the doxygen comment text write the doxygen command '\cite' followed by a space and a single word argument of the bibliographic identifier.
 For example, '\cite Arora2003838'.
-For an example bibliography file see the biblio.bib in the CLASS-CTEM repo.
+Then add the bibliographic information in bibtex format as in the bibliography file, biblio.bib, in the CLASS-CTEM repo.

 ### Formatting and Additional Tips & Tricks
    * Lists can be made in the comments by having a column aligned minus sign, plus sign, or asterisk to make a bullet point list, and a minus sign followed by '#' or a number followed by a dot will produce a numbered list.
-   * Doxygen accepts HTML comment markers, so if you wish to ignore part of your comment block, you can surround the text with '<!--' hidden section here '-->'.
+   * Doxygen accepts HTML comment markers, so if you wish to ignore part of your comment block, you can surround the text with '<!-- hidden section here -->'.
 This can be particularly helpful if you want text in a certain place but do not want to break your one comment block.
    * '[ ]' followed by '( )' will be interpreted as a link in a doxygen command.
 If a link is desired, follow the form '[link text description](link)'.
-     If the text is simply meant to be text and not a link, the simplest way to de-link the text, simply switch the order:'(text)' '[text]'.
+     If the text is simply meant to be text and not a link, the simplest way to de-link the text, simply switch the order:'(text) [text]'.
    * If a comment block contains many spaces in front of the text it will be put in its own little box in the output instead of simply flowing into the rest of the text.
 If the text is not meant to be separated, but the comment should be indented, simply insert the spaces before the comment marker instead of after the comment marker.
 The first example below will generate a box, the second will not:

     !>             text
     !!             text
     !!             text
     !>text
     !!text
     !!text

    * If a module with multiple subroutines is being documented, they can be identified by grouping them.
 To do this, define a group at the top of the file, for example '!>\defgroup disturbance_scheme_disturb', then add to that comment block any brief or detailed